Unpaid Volunteers, Interns and Visiting Scholars

 - Operate State-owned motor vehicles, boats, aircraft, or other heavy equipment unless specific exceptions have been requested and approved by the appropriate University office and are not contrary to State fleet management or University risk management policies.

 Any proposed engagement of an unpaid volunteer, intern, or visiting scholar must have the advance approval of the sponsoring Department and the Office of Human Resources (OHR) using the Unpaid Volunteer, Intern and Visiting Scholar Form.
-Completed forms are submitted to the appointing departments assigned Employment and Staffing Consultant in OHR.
+Completed forms are submitted to the appointing departments assigned Talent Acquisition Partner in OHR.

 - A fully completed background check must be completed prior to submission of the Request form noted above.
 The normal criminal convictions checking fees are the responsibility of the appointing department.
 In those instances when a volunteer, intern or visiting scholar has no Social Security Number due to citizenship status, OHR will make a good faith effort, based on name alone, to confirm that no residential history or criminal convictions have been recorded for this individual.